Mio Backhaus

-Mio Backhaus (born 16 April 2004), also known as Mio Nagata (長田 澪, Nagata Mio) is a German-Japanese professional footballer who plays as a goalkeeper for club Werder Bremen.
-He is a German youth international.
+Mio Backhaus (長田 澪, Nagata Mio), also known as Mio Nagata, is a German professional footballer who plays as a goalkeeper for club SC Freiburg.
+He has represented both Germany and Japan at underage level.

 Club career

 From Baesweiler, in Aachen, Backhaus joined the Werder Bremen youth team in 2018, having previously been at Alemannia Aachen.
 He featured for the Bremen second team in the Regionalliga Nord as a teenager, and played for the German age-group teams, up to representing the U19 team.
 He agreed a new contract with Bremen tying him to the club until 2026.

 In July 2023, Backhaus joined FC Volendam on a season-long loan from Werder Bremen, in order to get first-team minutes.
 Volendam’s goalkeeper from the previous two seasons, Filip Stankovic had also been a loanee, but had returned to Inter Milan from the Eredivisie club.
 During his season with Volendam he made the most saves (176) of any goalkeeper in the division.

+On 23 May 2026, SC Freiburg announced that Backhaus will join the club next season, with the details of the contract being undisclosed.